ravindasenarath/aws-saa/README.md

   - Must disable source/destination check
   - Must have a Elastic IP attached
   - Preconfigured Amazon Linux AMI agailable
+  - Support fort forwarding
+  - Can use as a bastion server

 ### NAT Gateway
   - AWS managed NAT